peteroupc/peteroupc.github.io/random.md

 <a id=Conclusion></a>
 ## Conclusion

-In conclusion, most applications that require random numbers usually want either unpredictability ("cryptographic security"), or speed and high quality.
-I believe that RNGs that meet the descriptions specified in the [**Cryptographic RNGs**](#Cryptographic_RNGs) and [**Statistical RNGs**](#Statistical_RNGs) sections will meet the needs of those applications.
+Random numbers that merely "look random" are not enough for most applications.
+That is why this document defines [**cryptographic RNGs**](#Cryptographic_RNGs) and [**statistical RNGs**](#Statistical_RNGs); I believe RNGs that meet either category will fulfill the expectations of many applications as regards random numbers.
+In general:

+- For _statistical RNGs_, the random numbers not only "look random", but are shown to behave like random numbers through statistical tests.
+- For _cryptographic RNGs_, the random numbers not only "look random", but are virtually unpredictable.

-In addition, this document recommends using cryptographic RNG implementations in many cases, especially in information security contexts, and recommends easier programming interfaces for both cryptographic and statistical RNGs in new programming languages.
+In addition, this document recommends using cryptographic RNGs in many cases, especially in information security contexts, and recommends easier programming interfaces for both cryptographic and statistical RNGs in new programming languages.

 I acknowledge&mdash;
 - the commenters to the CodeProject version of this page (as well as a similar article of mine on CodeProject), including "Cryptonite" and member 3027120, and